zzpsy/IDS_Final_Project_Public/README.md

 # IDS_Final_Project
-#### This is the repository for an independent project created by Zheng Zhang.
+#### This is the repository for an independent project built by Zheng Zhang(zz211) at Duke University.
 ## Demo Video
 #### You can click on the image below to watch the video demonstration.
 [![demo video](https://github.com/zzpsy/IDS_Final_Project_Public/blob/master/resource/youtube%20screenshot.png)](https://www.youtube.com/watch?v=3Xht7LwqyMQ "demo video")